Abstract analogues of flux as symplectic invariants: Symplectic automorphisms

+where $\mathit{fun}(\cdot,\cdot)$ is the $A_\infty$-category of $A_\infty$-functors, and $\mathit{Fuk}^\#(K)$ the extended Fukaya category \cite{mww}.
+The rest of the argument would be structured as before.
+If one wishes, one can avoid $A_\infty$-tensor products, and instead work with suitable full $A_\infty$-subcategories of the categories on the right hand sides of \eqref{eq:yoneda-type} or \eqref{eq:yoneda-type-3} (which are quasi-equivalent to the $A_\infty$-tensor product; the difference is purely one of language). \end{itemize}

-\begin{example} Again following \cite{abouzaid-smith09}, we point out that this strategy extends well to products.
-For instance, take $M = T \times K$ to be the product of the two-torus and the quartic surface.
-Let $O$ be the subcategory consisting of Lagrangians which are themselves products.
-This is quasi-isomorphic to the $A_\infty$-tensor product $\mathit{Fuk}(T) \otimes \mathit{Fuk}(K)$.
-Therefore, it is again smooth, and the associated open-closed string map is an isomorphism, which shows that $O$ split-generates.
-This can be used to prove homological mirror symmetry for the product. \end{example}
+As a consequence of this computation, $O$ is again smooth; moreover, the associated open-closed string map is an isomorphism, which shows that $O$ split-generates $\mathit{Fuk}(M)$.
+This can be used to prove homological mirror symmetry for the product (in the parallel case of $T \times T$, this is the main result of \cite{abouzaid-smith09}). \end{example}